chameleon-ai/webm-for-4chan/README.md

 # webm-for-4chan
 Webm converter optimized for 4chan.\
-Designed for 6MB limit (/wsg/), but 4MB with sound (/gif/) and 4MB without sound are supported.\
+Targets 6MB with sound (/wsg/) by default, but 4MB with sound (/gif/) and 4MB without sound are supported.\
 Developed on Linux, probably works on Windows.

 ## Features